Liao-Group/interpretable-splicing-visualization/src/README.md

 )
 ```

+The resulting `collapsed_[...]_[...]_acts` has 3 dimensions (N, #number of grouped features, 2), where
+- N (= 90) is the number of positions
+- For each (grouped) feature F at position P, we save 2 values: the strength S and the length K. That mean feature F has a strength S that spread from position P to position P+K-1.

-7. Structure data into hierarchical format for Feature view and Exon view
+7. Structure data into hierarchical format for Feature view and Exon view.
+The structure of the final data can be seen in the json files.
 ```
 # Get hierarchical data
 feature_activations = get_feature_activations(